PariaO95/Training/README.md

-This is the first attempt
+This is the first attempt.
 This is the second attempt.
+This is the third attempt.